 It's quite logical for a creature to pick up things that catch their eye despite not knowing how to use them, like how birds pick up shiny things.

 There's also David, who can be fought at around the same time as the Minotaur.
-You have to fight a Horde immediately beforehand, and David himself likes spamming Blight, dealing notable damage to your party with a chance of poison.
+He's part of the "Dance of the Dead" Challenge Quest, and you have to fight a Horde immediately beforehand; first-timers will be in for a Jump Scare when he appears afterwards.
+David likes spamming Blight, dealing notable damage to your party with a chance of poison.
 He also knows Mamudo, which can really change the tide of battle if it hits.
 And, yes, once again, a Fiend is a Wake Up Call Boss.

 We Cannot Go On Without You: Played with.
 Finally, your character can die in battle without a game over happening; however, unless a demon has Recarm/Samerecarm/Invitation or Healing Knowhow (which enables them to use healing items), you have to sit the rest of the battle out.
 This is played straight when your entire party is killed even though you have guest characters following you, who are perfectly capable of using Revival Beads.